 This depends on your reason for wishing to visit Phuket and Thailand.
 If your sole purpose is lying on the beach and taking dreamy photos of idyllic beaches with blue skies, you may be a little disappointed visiting Phuket in the wet season.

-We want to assure you, though, that it DOES NOT rain all day, every day (unless you are exceptionally unlucky!)
+I want to assure you, though, that it DOES NOT rain all day, every day (unless you are exceptionally unlucky!)

 Rain in Phuket tends to come in bursts, and whilst it’s not ideal tanning weather, there’s still so much you can experience and enjoy in Phuket during the wet season.
-We just recommend you come prepared with a “Plan B” and an open mind, as you may need to make last-minute changes to your itinerary.
+I recommend you come prepared with a “Plan B” and an open mind, as you may need to make last-minute changes to your itinerary.

 Average Rainfall During Wet Season